AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Computer-aided Aortic Tree Segmentation

-In addition to the three main categories, some studies sparsely applied other algorithms for aorta segmentation.
+In addition to the three main categories, some studies applied other algorithms for aorta segmentation tasks, although less frequently.
 Due to the relatively small number of studies based on similar algorithms, these approaches are introduced in this additional subsection.

-\cite{de_2003} presented an automatic method based on active shape models (ASM).
+\cite{de_2002} presented an automatic method based on active shape models (ASM).
 They applied this method to segment thrombus regions in CTA images of abdominal aortic aneurysms.
-The original ASM approach was improved with a $k$ nearest neighbor ($k$NN) method, which was used to obtain the probability density estimation that any given profile belongs to the aortic boundary.
+The original ASM approach was improved with a $k$ nearest neighbour ($k$NN) method, which was used to obtain the probability density estimation that any given profile belongs to the aortic boundary.
 The comparison of segmentation results of both the original and the improved ASM method showed that the introduction of $k$NN significantly reduced the leave-one-out error from 2.2 to 1.6 mm.

 \cite{Duquette_2012} applied a graph cut algorithm to segment the aortic volume~(\cite{Boykov_2001}) in 3D CT and MR images.
 This method can also be seen as an assistance to manual segmentation: The users roughly select the aortic contour in several slices of the 3D images.
-As shown by~\autoref{fig:Duquette_2012}, the original volume would be divided into three sections: Inner section, neutral section, and outer section.
+As shown by~\autoref{fig:Duquette_2012}, the original volume would be divided into three sections: inner section, neutral section, and outer section.
 Voxels in the inner section (blue) are all connected to the source, while voxels of outer section (green) are all connected to the sink.
 The graph cut algorithm deals with the voxels in the neutral section (red) to perform an accurate segmentation.
 An edge capacity of two neighbouring voxels $a$ and $b$ is calculated with: